AeroSteveO/TriviaBot/README.md

 The bot was written to catch malformed questions so it wouldn't crash, but if it technically matches <string>`<string>
 there's no way for the bot to understand that's not part of the question.

+  * Pull requests and feature requests are welcome